mehdijaber/QtAgOpenGPS/docs/development/contributing.md

 - [GitHub Discussions](https://github.com/mehdijaber/QtAgOpenGPS/discussions) - Questions and design discussions
 - [GitHub Issues](https://github.com/mehdijaber/QtAgOpenGPS/issues) - Bug reports and feature requests

+## Acknowledgments

+QtAgOpenGPS builds on the work of many contributors:

+- Brian Tischler for the original AgOpenGPS
+- Michael Torrie (torriem) for the initial Qt port
+- Muhktimar (tamirscn@gmail.com) for Qt port contributions
+- David Wedel (Davidwedel) for contributions to the Qt port
+- Artem (vrartem) for contributions to the Qt port
+- GruniUdm for contributions to the Qt port
+- AgOpenGPS community for ongoing support

 Thank you for contributing to QtAgOpenGPS!